Mammography Van Fact Sheet

 - Screenings are performed by skilled, certified technologists, and images are interpreted by Board-certified radiologists from both Dana-Farber Cancer Institute and Brigham and Women's Hospital.

-- The Van is out in the community 3 days per week providing breast cancer screenings and educational services, serving on average 25 women per day, 176 per month, and 1,900 per year at 23 different community sites.
-The Van has provided more than 43,000 mammograms to more than 19,000 unique women in the City of Boston and surrounding towns.
+- The Van is out in the community 3 days per week providing breast cancer screenings and educational services, providing up to 25 appointments per day.
+The Van has provided more than 53,000 mammograms to more than 24,000 unique patients in the City of Boston and surrounding towns.

 - For breast cancer facts and figures, please call the American Cancer Society at 800-ACS-2345 or visit their website.